 “I think everyone made exceptions out of Connie, because she made exceptions out of everyone else,” author Moira Laidlaw writes.
 “She thought everyone was exceptional.”

-Want Connie’s story to continue to inspire the world to love people to their full potential?
+Want to help Connie Gibson continue to inspire the world to love people to their full potential?
 Share this blog series on social media!